Skip to contents

 a numeric value specifying the buffer distance.
 Units correspond to the coordinate system of the geometry (e.g. degrees or meters)

-a character string of length one specifying the name of the table, or a character string of length two specifying the schema and table names.
-If it's NULL (the default), it will return the result as an
+A character string of length one specifying the name of the table, or a character string of length two specifying the schema and table names.
+If NULL (the default), the function returns the result as an sf object

 crs_column

-whether to overwrite the existing table if it exists.
-Ignored when
+Boolean. whether to overwrite the existing table if it exists.
+Defaults to FALSE.
+This argument is ignored when name is NULL.

 Examples